lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 The first five minutes of the assembly will be spent connecting people with similar interests and setting up breakout rooms.
 Everyone is free to join and leave breakout rooms and to work on whatever they like.

-Rubin Observatory staff will always be on hand to answer questions and provide assistance with DP0-related work during this time.
+Rubin Observatory staff will always be on hand in the main room to answer questions and provide assistance with DP0-related work during breakouts.

 .. _DP0-Delegate-Programming-Assemblies: